meghanad-kayanattil/meghanad-kayanattil/README.md

 I am a Doctoral researcher at the [Max-Planck Institute](https://www.mpsd.mpg.de/en) studying laser-induced micro explosions to better understand the properties of liquids.
 I extensively do image processing and analysis along with a multitude of data science projects as part of my Ph.D. as well as a hobby.

 I am interested in applying machine learning tools (when and if needed) in deriving solutions to complex problems.
-Mainly focused on the full-stack approach from creating data pipelines to final deployment.
+Mainly focused on the full-stack approach from creating data pipelines to modeling and deployment.
 Currently, I am focused on projects involving NLP. :)

 ## Deployment ready ML projects
 - [Sentiment analysis for motorcycle based on reddit comments](https://github.com/meghanad-kayanattil/motorcycle-sentiment)